Milan Rai: Political views

 Rai first became politically active in the campaign against Pershing II and Ground Launched Cruise Missiles - nuclear weapons scheduled to be deployed in Western Europe in the late 1980s.

+Along with fellow activist Maya Evans, he was arrested on 25 October 2005 next to the Cenotaph war memorial in London, for refusing to cease reading aloud the names of civilians by then killed in Iraq in the course of the Iraq war.

+Rai was convicted under the Serious Organised Crime and Police Act 2005 (SOCPA) for organising an illegal demonstration in the vicinity of Parliament.

 In December 2006, Rai and Evans lost an appeal against their convictions.
 For refusing to pay a fine of £350 (and £150 court costs), Rai was sent to Wandsworth prison in south London for 14 days on 23 August 2007.
 This was his fourth prison sentence.
-Previous prison sentences (14 days in Pentonville in 1995, seven days in Wormwood Scrubs in 1996, and 28 days in Lewes in 2005) were all imposed for similar anti-war protests.
+Previous prison sentences (14 days in Pentonville in 1995, seven days in Wormwood Scrubs in 1996, and 28 days in Lewes in 2005) were all imposed for similar protests.

-Also taken into account in his 2007 sentencing was a further fine of £100, imposed for organising and participating in anti-war protests during the "No More Fallujahs" tent city demonstration in Parliament Square.
+Also taken into account in his 2007 sentencing was a further fine of £100, imposed for organising and participating in protests during the "No More Fallujahs" tent city demonstration in Parliament Square.
 Rai's fine for these offences was imposed in May 2007 - Maya Evans was his co-defendant.
 Evans is best known for being the first person to be convicted of participating in an unauthorized demonstration in the vicinity of Parliament under SOCPA.
 Rai was the first person to be convicted of organizing an unauthorized demonstration in the vicinity of Parliament.
 Evans and Rai were also, through their May 2007 convictions, the first people to be convicted in the same trial of organizing and participating in unauthorized demonstrations in the vicinity of Parliament - at different parts of the same two-day event.

-Their appeal against their SOCPA convictions is currently before the European Court of Human Rights (as of February 2009).
+Their appeal against their SOCPA convictions was heard before the European Court of Human Rights (as of February 2009).